groupoid/henk.ex/README.md

     a = tree(integer()).
     B = {1}.

-Exeption is functions which are treated as fun types with binded body values:
+Exception is functions which are treated as fun types with binded body values:

     b = tree(integer()) -> {1}.
     join = fun(A,B) -> lists:join(A,B) end.